skylantix/Website/src/content/privacy.md

 At Skylantix, privacy isn't just a policy—it's why we exist.
 We're a privacy-first collective microcloud.
 This policy explains exactly what data we collect, why, and what we do (and don't do) with it.

-**Short version:** We collect the absolute minimum needed to run your hosting, we don't sell anything to anyone, and your data stays in California.
+**Short version:** We collect the absolute minimum needed to run the collective, we never sell your information to anyone, and your data stays in California on hardware we own.

 ---